Sharpsville Area Schools say student is confirmed COVID-19 patient

 In the letter, Vannoy said the student has made contact in both buildings up to March 13.

-For more information on preventing the spread of coronavirus, visit the Center for Disease Control and Prevention’s website.
+For more information on preventing the spread of coronavirus, visit the Centers for Disease Control and Prevention’s website.